appvision-gmbh/json2typescript/README.md

 If true, it will be allowed to assign primitive to other primitive types.

 The default is `false`.

-> Tip: The TypeScript developer team suggests you to avoid null values.
-If your JSON api doesn't return null values, you should try the last flag disallowing null values.

 ### Public methods